Frequently Asked Questions and Glossary

 Respectful environments are free from discrimination, violence, harassment and sexual misconduct.
 All individuals are treated with respect and dignity.

 Policies and procedures are in place that protect and promote healthy environments.
-Employers in British Columbia have legal obligations to prevent and respond to allegations and incidents of workplace harassment.
+Employers in BC have legal obligations to prevent and respond to workplace harassment.
 Find resources and workshops at Respectful Arts Workplaces.

 Connect with us